bjornekelund/rbnskew/webserver/README.md

 # Support files for web publication
-A set of files to perform three different analyses and upload their results in text form to a web server for display using the simple PHP scripts `rbnref.php`, `rbnhist.php`, and `rbnskew.php`.
+A set of shell scripts to perform three different analyses and upload their results in text form to a web server for display using the simple PHP scripts `rbnref.php`, `rbnhist.php`, and `rbnskew.php`.

-The three scripts are `updatewebdata`, `updaterefdata`, and `updatehistdata`.
+The scripts are `updatewebdata`, `updaterefdata`, and `updatehistdata`.
 As written, they will run on a Raspberry Pi under Raspbian.
-Note that they are intended to be run *in the folder above* to avoid having local copies of `reference` and `rreference`.
+Note that they are intended to be run *in the folder above* to avoid having multiple copies of `reference` and `rreference`.

 To execute them periodically, add them to the Pi's crontab.
 To run them hourly: